Professionalism in the speech of people of different professions

 1. Greetings

-2. Report of the attendant on readiness for the lesson.
+2. Report from the duty officer on readiness for the lesson.

-3. Creating a positive psychological mood of students
+3. Creating a positive psychological attitude among students

 Checking homework